-- The applicant must know the Thai language, including speaking, listening and understand, be able to sing the National Anthem and Sanserm Phra Baramee and pass an interview in Thai with government officers.
+- The applicant must know the Thai language, including speaking, listening and understanding, and be able to sing the National Anthem and Sansoen Phra Barami and pass an interview in Thai with government officers.

 - Applicants must score a total of at least 50 points in order to qualify for consideration.
 They must also have two guarantors of their behavior and assets.
 These guarantors must not be relatives.

 - Five copies of passport

 - Five copies of documents verifying address in Thailand